 One of the best places to try Pošip is Konoba Mate in Pupnat, where you can also have a bite of macaroni served with fennel and chili or a home-recipe pasta.

 Pošip and Plavac Mali are wines of choice for Miljenko „Mike“ Grgich, producer of the winning wine at the Judgement of Paris in 1976.
-Since then, he has returned to Croatia and dedicated a winery with the aim fo producing the finest wines in the whole of Dalmatia.
+Since then, he has returned to Croatia and dedicated a winery with the aim of producing the finest wines in the whole of Dalmatia.

 Pošip wine is often crisp with flavors of apples, vanilla spice, citrus fruit, and a subtle almond note.
-In the past, it was localized on the Korčula island, but today it has spread across Dalmatia, so you may find it on the Pelješac peninsula as well as on islands of brać and Hvar.
+In the past, it was localized on the Korčula island, but today it has spread across Dalmatia, so you may find it on the Pelješac peninsula as well as on the islands of Brač and Hvar.